giovannipbonin/ieee-program/README.md

   unless you are doing an exercise and you are not supposed to Google the answer.
 But no one is supposed to know what a Turing Machine is without first learning it.
 So if you feel disencouraged, just remember that it's never too late to pick up on something, there are so many resources out there for free.
+- Pramp: I used this a couple times, it's a cool mock interview platform where you can schedule mock interviews with strangers
 - Coursera: With the above in mind, Coursera made a huge impact in my career.
-  When I realized I could learn anything I wanted from the best professors in the world.
+  When I realized I could learn anything I wanted from the best professors in the world, and for free.
+And that if I wanted to impress recruiters
+  I could also get a certificate from Stanford.
+It really pays off to show you are investing in your skills.
   Disclaimer: the favorite startup in the world I mentioned I will be joining is Coursera, but that's the reason why I will be joining them, because it made a huge impact in my life. www.coursera.org
-- Pramp: I used this a couple times, it's a cool mock interview platform where you can schedule mock interviews with strangers